Who is the Chase Sapphire Reserve® card for?

 TIP: The travel credit is consumed when you spend on travel purchases, as determined by the business’s merchant ID number.
 For example, if you used your card to buy theme park tickets, they would not count because theme park merchant IDs don’t register as travel-related purchases.
 However, if you booked those same tickets via a travel agent, they would count towards your statement credit because they have a travel merchant ID.

-The Sapphire Reserve delivers on ridesharing and food delivery credits by partnering with Lyft and Doordash.
+The Sapphire Reserve delivers on ridesharing and food delivery credits by partnering with Lyft and DoorDash.
 Cardholders get a complimentary year of Lyft Pink -- a $199 value -- if you make the Sapphire Reserve card your primary billing card.
-Furthermore, you will automatically earn 10x points on Lyft rides (7x points in addition to the 3x standard travel points) if they are paid for with your Sapphire Reserve card.
+Furthermore, through March, 2022 you will automatically earn 10x points on Lyft rides (7x points in addition to the 3x standard travel points) if they are paid for with your Sapphire Reserve card.

-This card goes one step further to ensure you have a pleasant travel experience by offering a $100 fee credit towards an application to Global Entry or TSA Pre✔.
+This card goes one step further to ensure you have a pleasant travel experience by offering up to $100 fee credit every 4 years towards an application to Global Entry or TSA Pre✔®.
 Both of these services truly change the airport experience by maintaining “5 minutes or less” of security wait time.
 These services will save you countless hours and frustration on your travels.

 Finally, the Sapphire Reserve comes with great travel insurance for both airfare and car rentals.
 If your flight is cancelled or cut short due to sickness, weather, or other events you can be insured up to $20,000 per trip.
 Likewise, if you pay for your rental cars with the Chase Sapphire Reserve you are covered for up to $75,000 in theft or collision damage.
 This applies to cardholders no matter if you are in the U.S. or traveling abroad.

-Once you spend $4,000 on purchases in the initial 3 months from account opening, new cardholders receive 50,000 bonus points.
-Like all Chase rewards cards, if you redeem points through the Chase Ultimate Rewards portal, you will benefit from a 1.5x value multiplier -- effectively making this 75,000 points.
-Accordingly, our math settles these points around a $780 to $800 value depending on how you redeem your points.
+Once you spend $4,000 on purchases in the initial 3 months from account opening, new cardholders receive 50,000 bonus points, that's $750 worth of travel purchases through Chase Ultimate Rewards.
 You also receive the $300 annual traveling credit as soon as you are approved for your card.
-Just these two rewards are worth $1,100 -- which is about 4 free round trip domestic flight tickets.
+Just these two rewards are worth $1,050 -- which is about 4 free round trip domestic flight tickets.

 All of these benefits come at the annual cost of $550.
-While that is certainly a considerable sum, it’s worth framing this in context of what you receive.
-We estimate the first year value for a typical premium rewards cardholder (including the welcome bonus) to be around $1500.
+While that is certainly a considerable sum, it’s worth framing this in the context of what you receive.
+We estimate the first-year value for a typical premium rewards cardholder (including the welcome bonus) to be around $1200.
 These estimates assume you use this as your main credit card (to earn the most points) -- which you should do given the high rewards rate of this card.